Kushdeveloper68/attendence-home/readme.md

 ## ✏️ Customization

-- Change logo/branding in `/frontend/public` and `/frontend/src/assets`
+- Change logo/branding.
-- Edit institution-specific details in landing/login UI.
+- Edit institution-specific details in all dashboards.
+- After admin creation save student one by one in database.

 ---